iancze/iancze.github.io/content/courses/astro589/syllabus.md

 ## Objective

 Interferometric astrophysical observations are a vast and deep topic.
-The goal of this course is to help students develop a **practical understanding** of how radio interferometers **observe an astrophysical source**, build a **mathematical foundation** for working with **complex-valued, Fourier-plane data**, and survey some of the many approaches that are used to **investigate astrophysical phenomena**, focusing on **forward-modeling** and **regularized maximum likelihood** techniques.
+The goal of this course is to help students develop a **practical understanding** of how interferometers (in particular arrays like the VLA or ALMA) **observe an astrophysical source**, build a **mathematical foundation** for working with **complex-valued, Fourier-plane data**, and survey some of the many approaches that are used to **investigate astrophysical phenomena**, focusing on **forward-modeling** and **regularized maximum likelihood** techniques.

 ## Instructor